-The bloodstream infection data helps the IDPH determine if there is a statistical difference from the facility’s rate and the nation’s average, which could reveal serious problems in the health care the hospital provides.
-For 2015, the bloodstream infection rate at Richland Memorial Hospital involves:
+The bloodstream infection data helps the IDPH determine if there is a statistical difference between the facility’s rate and the nation’s average, which could reveal serious problems in the health care the hospital provides.
+For 2018, the bloodstream infection rate at Richland Memorial Hospital involves:

 - MRSA Facility-Acquired Infection Incident Rate – 0 infection incidents out of 5847 patient days.

 The Illinois Department of Public Health monitors all hospital discharge information that reveals inpatient quality indicators and patient safety measurements involving any potential adverse event or unexpected complication among patients.
 The data is collected by the Agency for Healthcare Research and Quality (AHRQ) and made available through a Report Card Methodology.
 For 2015, the patient safety concern at the hospital included: